C-Macargo/C-Macargo/README.md

 Today, I work mainly with data engineering, Python development, and cloud solutions on AWS, while pursuing a postgraduate degree in Data Science.

 I have always been drawn to technology and mathematics, and much of that interest started with video games.
+I am also an aspiring game developer and enjoy building with Unity.

 As I continue to grow in programming and technology, I aim to keep improving my skills and build things that make me proud.
 </p>